Dining, Facilities and Resources

 Most rooms have built-in furniture, and all rooms are equipped with basic furnishings:

 - A bookshelf (if not built into the desk).

 All rooms are heated, and have fast wireless and broadband internet access which includes free access to the student intranet.
 About 70% of rooms have a sink.
 Some rooms also have a balcony.

 Staff in Residence

-The College has four Jesuit priests in residence including the Rector along with the Provost, the Deputy Provost, the Business Manager, the Chaplain and the Assistant Dean.
+The College has four Jesuit priests in residence including the Rector along with the Provost, the Deputy Provost, the Dean, the Business Manager, and the Assistant Dean.

 Dining together three times a day is at the heart of this community